Mxfork/eth_mose/README.md

 This repository contains a Python-based simulation of a critical backend component for a cross-chain bridge.
 It acts as an event listener, or oracle, that monitors a bridge contract on a source blockchain (e.g., Ethereum Sepolia), validates deposit events, and simulates the process of initiating a corresponding token mint transaction on a destination blockchain (e.g., Polygon Mumbai).

-This script is designed as an architectural showcase, demonstrating a robust, multi-class structure, error handling, and separation of concerns suitable for a real-world decentralized application backend.
+This script is designed as an architectural showcase, demonstrating a robust, multi-class structure with clear separation of concerns and error handling, suitable for a real-world decentralized application backend.

 ## Concept